-\begin{finding}[Extreme LP Outliers] Supernodes are not merely high-scoring channels; they are extreme LP outliers.
-Figure~\ref{fig:conceptual}\textbf{C} compares the maximum LP value in each layer to the layer mean and shows about 2.5--4 orders of magnitude of separation, with a median max/mean ratio of about \(2.6\times10^3\).
-This gap varies systematically with depth, with larger extremes in early and late layers. \end{finding}
+Supernodes are also extreme outliers within their layers.
+Figure~\ref{fig:conceptual}\textbf{C} compares the maximum LP value in each layer to the layer mean and shows roughly 2.5--4 orders of magnitude of separation, with a median max/mean ratio of about \(2.6\times10^3\).
+The effect varies with depth and is strongest in early and late layers.

-\begin{finding}[Concentration Across FFN Depth] LP concentration is extreme throughout FFN depth, but the degree varies with layer position.
-Figure~\ref{fig:conceptual}\textbf{D} shows that loss-proxy mass accumulates within the top few percent of FFN channels far above a uniform-distribution reference, with the tightest concentration in early (L0--L3) and late (L28--L31) layers and a slightly more gradual rise in middle layers (L14--L17).
-This suggests that LP concentration is a recurring FFN-level pattern, with stronger concentration near the network's edges. \end{finding}
+Figure~\ref{fig:conceptual}\textbf{D} shows the same skew through cumulative LP mass: the top few percent of channels accumulates sensitivity far faster than a uniform reference, with the tightest concentration in layers L0--L3 and L28--L31 and a more gradual rise in middle layers.

-\paragraph{Why does concentration emerge?} LP concentration is not explained by activation magnitude or curvature alone.
-In Appendix Fig.~\ref{fig:factor-concentration}, we decompose LP into activation-only, curvature-only, factorized activation--curvature, and exact activation--gradient terms.
-Exact LP is more concentrated than the simpler baselines, especially at 70B scale, suggesting that supernodes arise from joint activation--gradient structure rather than from activation outliers alone.
-Because the per-layer summaries and the 8B/70B factor comparison use different aggregation protocols, percentages should only be compared within the same protocol.